-CJUS490 Senior Seminar in Criminal Justice (3)
+CJUS490 Senior Seminar in Criminal Justice (2)

-Integrates the concepts, issues, methodologies, policies, and practices in the criminal justice system/subsystems and processes.
-Provides an opportunity to explore the career alternatives and readiness skills.
-Culminates in the completion of an independent research project on a selected topic in Criminal Justice.
-Prerequisites: CJUS410, CJUS411, and CJUS415.
+This course involves a writing intensive assessment of hte concepts, issues, methodologies, policies and practices of the criminal and juvenile justice systems, subsystems, and processes.
+This ourse also provides an opportunity to explore justice system career alternatives and develop job search and readiness skills.
+Prerequisites: CJUS390, CJUS410, CJUS411, and CJUS415.